 PTH/THE 642 Theology of Prayer

 A course designed to study the theological foundation for prayer.
 There is specific emphasis on both the corporate and private nature of prayer.

-PTH/MCS/MHT 643 Anthropology and Communication in Theological Perspective
+PTH/MCC/MHT 643 Anthropology and Communication in Theological Perspective

-(See MHT/MCS/PTH 643.)
+(See MHT/MCC/PTH 643.)

 PTH 644 Teaching Church Practicum